-Located in the Austin community, Austin Town Hall Park and Cultural Center totals 3.69 acres.
+Located in the Austin Community Area, Austin Town Hall Park and Cultural Center totals 3.69 acres.
 The park features a a fieldhouse with an indoor swimming pool, two kitchens, a gymnasium, a performance theater/auditorium and a fitness center.
 Outside, the park offers a basketball court and children’s playground.
 Many of these spaces in the Cultural Center and on the park grounds are available for rent for activities such as theater productions, family reunions or community meetings.

 Majestic in design, the Austin Town Hall Park and Cultural Center was once the town hall of the Village of Cicero, Illinois.
 Today, the space is used for park activities including a variety of dance, music and theater classes, music production and more.